-If you use Zoom to Fill, Lightroom will zoom in to fill in the space.
-This can end up cropping your images into a square and cut off a part of the image.
+- Zoom to Fill: If you use this, Lightroom zooms in to fill in the space.
+This can end up cropping your images into a square and cutting off a part of the image.
 Because my images were in portrait orientation, I left this unchecked.

-Rotate to Fit will rotate images shot in portrait orientation into landscape orientation.
+- Rotate to Fit: This rotates images shot in portrait orientation into landscape orientation.
 This is if you are using one of the landscape orientation templates.

-Stroke Border adds a line around each thumbnail.
-Notice that is is added to the edges of the images and not around the image itself.
+- Stroke Border: This adds a line around each thumbnail.
+Notice that it is added to the edges of the images and not around the image itself.

 Notice that you can control the width of the photo borders as well.

-Page Grid is where you can change the number of columns and rows that you would like to appear on your contact sheet.
+- Page Grid: This is where you can change the number of columns and rows that you would like to appear on your contact sheet.

-Cell Spacing controls the spaces between each thumbnail.
+- Cell Spacing: This controls the spaces between each thumbnail.

 Step 4: How to Customize the Image Settings

-Lightroom gives you a lot of options to customize your contact sheet.
+Lightroom gives you a lot of options to further customize your contact sheet.

-In the Page panel, you can select the colour of the background of the contact sheet.
-It is set to white as default, but you can choose black or another colour.
+In the Page panel, you can select the color of the background of the contact sheet.
+It is set to white as default, but you can choose black or another color.

-If you have text under the thumbnails, for example the image number, Lightroom will adjust it to be legible.
-Some text and background colour combinations can be hard to read.
+If you have text under the thumbnails, for example, the image number, Lightroom will adjust it to be legible.
+Some text and background color combinations can be hard to read.

 To use this feature in the Print module, click on Identity Plate in the Page panel.